MSE-Web-Team/css-cleanup-helper/README.md

 # Website to chatbot
-This tool allows you to create a chatbot for your website by converting each page into embeddings and storing them in a Vector database.
-The embeddings are then used to give OpenAI’s GPT access to information on your website.
-When a user types in relevant information, their input is converted into embeddings and fed to the vector database.
-Once the closest matches are found, GPT analyzes the information from the user and the vector database to return a response.

-This project was designed for the McKay School of Education at BYU.
-Developed by Derek Vawdrey.
+This tool allows you to scrape the current contents of a site and detect where links are used, css classes, and html elements.

 # How to use
 1. Download the repository
 2. Install requirements.txt (python3 -m pip install -r ./requirements.txt)
 3. Migrate the database (python3 manage.py makemigrations && python3 manage.py migrate)
+4. Make a .env file in the settings folder with the following text
 ```
     SECRET_KEY=anything_good_here
 ```
-6. Run the commands in the Commands section
+5. Run the commands in the Commands section
-7. Start up the server (python manage.py runserver)
-8. Navigate to the web app and start chatting

 # Commands
 ### Convert website into database entries

-python manage.py scrape --base-url https://education.byu.edu --html-elements-to-gather div.dept-name,section#content --html_elements_to_ignore span.visually-hidden
+python manage.py scrape --base-url https://education.byu.edu

 --base-url (required): The base where you would like the scrapper to start.

---html-elements-to-gather (required): Which html elements should the scraper pull data from? seperated by commas --html_elements_to_ignore (optional): Which html elements should be ignored?
-### Convert database entries into embeddings
-python manage.py embed --base-url https://education.byu.edu --max-tokens 350
-### Upload embeddings to Vector Database
-This will delete your pinecone index vectors!
-Do not run if you don't want your pinecone index vectors deleted.
+### Search for pages where links are used

-python manage.py upload --base-url https://education.byu.edu
+python manage.py find_links --find-url inserturlhere